viswanthsai-tummala/terraform-azure/README.md

 > about .ssh folder and need for keys.
 Procedure to generate keys using ssh key-gen from putty or GITBASH

 > about loggin in to azure from power shell using az login

+> What the codes in repository will do after execution.

+> Information about parameters (defaaults and tfvars), what can be changed.